-He is currently investigating how these artificial cells can be interfaced with living biological systems – organelles, cells, and tissues – to yield hybrid cellular bionic systems that are composed of living and synthetic components.
+He investigates how soft microsystems and artificial cells can be interfaced with living biological systems – organelles, cells, and tissues – to yield hybrid cellular bionic systems that are composed of living and synthetic components.
 In particular, Yuval’s research focusses on:

 - How artificial cells can be used as cell mimics to probe basic biological phenomena (in particular membrane-based processes) in a simplified environment

-- How artificial cells can engineered to perform bespoke and biotechnologically useful functions as synthetic soft-matter micromachines in a suite of industrial and clinical applications.
+- How artificial cells can be engineered to perform bespoke and biotechnologically useful functions as synthetic soft-matter micromachines in a suite of industrial and clinical applications.

 Yuval is co-investigator of the Membrane Biophysics Platform, is co-founder and member of the executive of FABRICELL, and is Associate Editor of Experimental Biology and Medicine.
-Yuval sits on the management team for the Leverhulme Centre for Cellular Bionics, and has published extensively in the areas of synthetic biology, biointerfaces, and soft-matter biotechnology, and his work has been recognised by the UK Parliamentary and Scientific committee who awarded him the Roscoe Medal and Gold Award, and by the World Economic Forum, who selected him to be part of their Young Scientist Community.
+Yuval sits on the management team for the Leverhulme Centre for Cellular Bionics, and has published extensively in the areas of synthetic biology, biointerfaces, and soft-matter biotechnology.
+His work has been recognised by the UK Parliamentary and Scientific Committee who awarded him the Roscoe Medal and Gold Award, and by the World Economic Forum, who selected him to be part of their Young Scientist Community (50 under 40 worldwide).
 He is also the recipient of the IC Lord Porter Prize, the Royal Society of Chemistry Rita and John Cornforth Award, and holds a prestigious EPSRC Fellowship to conduct blue skies research.

 Yuval’s academic training was at Cambridge University where he read Natural Sciences as an undergraduate, and at Imperial College London, where he completed a multidisciplinary MRes studying drug/membrane interactions and a PhD on developing microfluidic technologies for the generation of compartmentalised cell-mimetic microreactors.
 This was followed by a Doctoral Prize Fellowship, completed in 2016.